ahuber33/AIFIRA2023_Simulation/README.md

 - Create a build folder in the AIFIRA2023_Simulation folder and go inside.

+- Use this command :
+'''
+cmake -DGeant4_DIR=$G4COMP ../
+'''
-- Use this command : '''cmake -DGeant4_DIR=$G4COMP ../''' and compile it with make
+and compile it with make

 - The executable AIFIRA2023Sim will be add to your bin folder